RiFactor/mosh-react18-intermediate-starter/Notes/Notes.md

 <a href="/users">Users</a> // on the network tab this will cause a full page reload, not good
 <Link to="/users">Users</Link> // no repeated requests b/c content already shipped, so don't need to return to server
 ```

+Params are strings so need to parse to an int when required

+'setSearchParams' has a side effect, component shoudl be pure
+call inside event handler or effect only